timothydc/laravel-lightspeed-retail-api/readme.md

 $ php artisan retail:auth
 ```

-The command will ask you about the scope.
+The command will ask you about the scope, and you will get an URL in return.
+Excellent deal!

 #### Via controller